-- Is a 501(c)3 which started in 2009 to provide a resource for terminally or critically ill pet owners to find safe placement for their beloved pets. - Provides temporary housing for these pets and address their veterinary needs - Works closely with social workers, health care workers, real estate agents, funeral directors, attorneys, veterinary professionals, and animal shelter personnel to keep these pets from being subjected to the stress from shelter life or unnecessarily euthanized - When possible, program staff meet with each person and his/her family to hear their thoughts on the kind of home that would be best if it becomes necessary to find their pets a new home - The assurance that these pets will be cared for lifts a tremendous burden and helps bring peace of mind.
+- A 501(c)3 which started in 2009 to provide a resource for terminally or critically ill pet owners in the state of Washington to find safe placement for their beloved pets. - Provides temporary housing for pets and address their veterinary needs. - Works closely with social workers, health care workers, real estate agents, funeral directors, attorneys, veterinary professionals, and animal shelter personnel to keep these pets from being surrendered to shelters and/or unnecessarily euthanized. - When possible, program staff meet with each person and his/her family to understand their requests about the kind of home that would be best if it becomes necessary to rehome pets. - The assurance that these pets will be cared for lifts a tremendous burden and helps provide peace of mind.